The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics

 - Police will then seek and evacuate any wounded victims

-- Police will then contact and identify everyone in the facility, arranging for medical care, interviews, and counseling
+- Police will then contact and identify everyone in the facility, arranging for medical

 - Evidence of criminal activity will need to be gathered